Allmikeao/secao.github.io/README.md

   tree is a domain object.
 * _identifier_: A tuple consisting of a namespace and a key, which together uniquely identifies a domain object.
-* _model_: The persistent state associated with a domain object.
-A domain object's model is a JavaScript object which can be converted to JSON without losing information (that is, it contains no methods.)
-* _name_: When used as an object property, this refers to the human-readable name for a thing.
-(Most often used in the context of extensions, domain object models, or other similar application-specific objects.)
-* _navigation_: Refers to the current state of the application with respect to the user's expressed interest in a specific domain object; e.g. when a user clicks on a domain object in the tree, they are _navigating_ to it, and it is thereafter considered the _navigated_ object (until the user makes another such choice.)
-* _namespace_: A name used to identify a persistence store.
-A running open MCT application could potentially use multiple persistence stores, with the

 ## Open MCT v2.0.0
 Support for our legacy bundle-based API, and the libraries that it was built on (like Angular 1.x), have now been removed entirely from this repository.